Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Background

 \subsection{Generative Models as Image Priors}

-Large-scale generative models, such as text-to-image diffusion or rectified flow models~\cite{rombach2022high, flux2024}, offer powerful priors over natural images.
-By mapping an input image to an intermediate noisy state~\cite{mokady2023null, rout2025semantic} and performing conditional generation, these models synthesize outputs that align with a user-provided text description—enabling controlled image editing and synthesis.
+Large-scale generative models, such as text-to-image diffusion or rectified flow models~\cite{rombach2022high, flux2024, hu2024restoration, hu2025stochastic}, offer powerful priors over natural images.
+Zero-shot restoration methods leverage these priors by mapping degraded inputs to an intermediate noisy state, followed by guided reconstruction.
+This is typically achieved either via stochastic perturbation (e.g., SDEdit~\cite{sdedit}) or deterministic forward ODE inversion~\cite{mokady2023null, rout2025semantic, wang2025taming}.

-This image-to-image generation process typically follows one of two strategies.
-The perturbation-based approach, exemplified by SDEdit~\cite{sdedit}, adds controlled noise to the input and applies the model’s standard denoising steps, guided by a text prompt, to refine the image.
-The inversion-based approach first transforms the input into a high-noise representation using methods like DDIM inversion~\cite{mokady2023null} or rectified flow forward ODEs~\cite{rout2025semantic, wang2025taming}, then reconstructs a new image from that state using guided generation~\cite{ho2022classifier}.
-However, these zero-shot strategies are often impractical for high-quality real-world image restoration, suffering from a fidelity-realism trade-off where the strong prior causes hallucinations and detail loss~\cite{qi2024spire}, and substantial inference costs that make them computationally slow and expensive.
+However, deploying these zero-shot strategies is often impractical for high-quality real-world image restoration.
+They suffer from a severe fidelity-realism trade-off—where the strong, unconstrained prior frequently causes semantic hallucinations and detail loss~\cite{qi2024spire, hukernel}—and their massive parameter counts introduce prohibitive inference costs that make them computationally slow and expensive~\cite{mei2024bigger}.

-In summary, the limitations of both architecturally-intrusive unsupervised domain adaptation frameworks and costly, fidelity-compromising zero-shot refinement highlight a clear and practical research gap.
-There is a need for a post-training adaptation strategy that can leverage the power of generative priors \emph{offline}, enabling an efficient, pre-trained restoration model to adapt to new domains without architectural modification or test-time overhead.